 - Round-trip fare from Shinjuku Station to Fujisawa Station

 - One-day unlimited rides on Enoshima Line (Enoden), which connects Fujisawa with Kamakura, and Odakyu Enoshima.

 The Enoden Line is the main transport in Shonan and Enoshima area.
 Travel along the coastline and combine your visit to Enoshima with a Kamakura, the popular former capital city with many historical and cultural attractions and a beautiful scenery.
 Kamakura is the last stop on the Enoden Line, 45 minutes from Fujisawa Station.

 JR Line (from Tokyo or Shinagawa station)

-From Tokyo or Shinagawa station, take the JR line to Fujisawa station.
-You need to transfer to Enoden, a symbolic private railway operating between Fujisawa and Enoshima station.
+From Tokyo or Shinagawa station, take the JR line to Fujisawa Station where you need to transfer to either Enoden, serving Enoshima station, or Odakyu Line to the Katase-Enoshima Station.

-Another option is taking JR from Tokyo to Ofuna station, where Shonan Monorail is available which takes you to Shonan Enoshima Station in less than 15 minutes!
+Another option is taking JR from Tokyo to Ofuna station, where the Shonan Monorail can take youto to Shonan Enoshima Station in less than 15 minutes!